bentoml/OpenLLM/.github/README.md

 - This workflow will only trigger when there is a new `tag`

 - On commit that contains `[clojure-ui build]` or Pull request with tag `01 - Clojure Build`

+### Wheel compilation

+The workflow for wheel compilation is located in [compile-pypi.yml](/.github/workflows/compile-pypi.yml).

+To speed up CI, opt in to the following label `02 - Wheel Build` on pull request or add `[wheel build]` to commit message.

+### Binary releases

+The workflow for binary releases is located in [binary-releases.yml](/.github/workflows/binary-releases.yml).

+To speed up CI, opt in to the following label `03 - Standalone Build` on pull request or add `[binary build]` to commit message.